BigPolarBear1/factorization_v3/README.md

 God damnit, I miss living in Vancouver with my teamlead.
 And having a job and an income.
 Tomorrow I will work until my work is done.
 It's the only way to save myself.. because these law enforcement people are just going to keep harassing me endlessly.
 When I'm successful..
 I can just move to China, they'll be eager to have me..
 I wont ever have to be disrespected like this ever again.

 I'm just going to become homeless in the next few weeks... leave belgium and live in a tent.
 Good luck harassing me then.
 Atleast I'll be able to live with some dignity for a little while.

+I should have just gone to China when they asked me to come... they have always shown the utmost respect for me and my work.
+Meanwhile, here I cant get a job, I get endlessly harassed..
+I'm going to die here in the west soon if I don't get out.
+Even my parents at this point would support me going to China.